ArtemXYZ/tcommenter/README.md

 ## About the project

-    The T-commenter library is based on the SQLAlchemy library and is designed to create comments on tables (and other objects) in a database (in the current version of the library, it is only for PostgreSQL) T-commenter - this is a modified abbreviation от "Table Commentator".
+    The Tcommenter library is based on the SQLAlchemy library and is designed to create comments on tables (and other objects) in a database (in the current version of the library, it is only for PostgreSQL) Tcommenter - this is a modified abbreviation от "Table Commentator".
 In this context, the meaning of the word table has a broader meaning than the direct one, and covers objects such as a view, materialized view (other types of objects are ignored in the current implementation).